 What else affects the cost of horseback riding lessons?

-Aside from the factors stated above, other minor details could ramp up the average cost of horse riding lessons.
+Aside from the factors stated above, other minor details could ramp up horseback riding lesson costs.

 Hourly rates are more expensive during weekends and peak season than off-peak and weekdays.

-Location can also contribute to higher prices since some stables, riding schools, and training centers are more expensive than others.
+Location can also contribute to higher prices since some stables, riding schools, and training centres are more expensive than others.

 The experience and seniority of the horse riding coach will also affect the final cost.
-Instructors affiliated with the American Riding Instructors Association may cost more for lessons.
-If you take classes from a more experienced coach for advanced skill training, prices might increase.
+Prices may increase if you take classes from a more experienced coach and for more advanced skills training.

-Things to do before booking horseback riding lessons
+Things to do before booking horse riding lessons

 When looking for horse riding lessons, prices are one of the most important things to consider.
 Here are some tips to help you prepare for your first ride: